bigstobal/janusbot/README.md

 # Janusbot
-A private Discord bot for Bigjanus.
+A poorly written private Discord bot for Bigjanus.

 ## List of features